History :

 basic are now located.

-1851 Simon Mussina gives up contract to town and the lands revert to
+- 1851 Simon Mussina gives up contract to town and the

 daughter